spanner/radiant-forum-extension/README.markdown

 ## Ajax

 I've published this in the simplest form possible, on the assumption that everyone will want to use it in a different way.
-A sample javascript front end is included to make things a little bit more friendly: it includes edit-in-place for posts, a bit of code to handle bringing page comments into the page, and some generally-useful routines like notice faders.
+A sample javascript front end (based on mootools but kept very simple) is included to make things a little bit more friendly: it includes edit-in-place for posts, a bit of code to handle bringing page comments into the page, and some generally-useful routines like notice faders.
 That's about it, but I hope it will provide a starting point.
 The 'forum_example' layout that is created on installation should bring in that javascript and enough css for you to see it all working.

 ## Smilies